hidroh/hidroh.github.io/_posts/2015-11-30-building-custom-preferences-v7.markdown

 <figcaption>Settings screen from Materialistic 1.x</figcaption>

-The above screenshot shows an earlier version of settings in [Materialistic](https://play.google.com/store/apps/details?id=io.github.hidroh.materialistic).
-Check out the implementation [here](https://github.com/hidroh/materialistic/blob/27/app/src/main/res/xml/preferences.xml) and [here](https://github.com/hidroh/materialistic/blob/27/app/src/main/java/io/github/hidroh/materialistic/SettingsFragment.java).
+The above screenshot shows an earlier version of settings in [Materialistic].
+Check out the implementation [here][Materialistic-preferences-xml] and [here][Materialistic-SettingsFragment-java].
 All great, everything looks neat and material design!
 But as we add more preferences, each becomes harder to recognize in a long list of preferences.
 They all follow the same monotonous pattern.
 The default item layout is plain, and users are forced to go through a try-and-see cycle to get a taste of the change, which they will likely forget the next time.

 This calls for a more visual, instant preview of preferences.
 For example, a theme preference should reflect what each theme looks like (background & text color).
 A font preference should list each font in its very own typography.
 Or a list of text sizes should show how big each of them is.